The details of Lipman Karas’ commitment to protecting the privacy of its clients, contacts and staff are set out below.

 How to Contact Us

-If you have any questions about this Privacy Notice or any data which we hold about you, please contact firstname.lastname@example.org.
+If you have any questions about this Privacy Notice or any personal information we hold about you, please contact firstname.lastname@example.org.